folbricht/desync/README.md

 ```

 Every chunk is stored as its own artifact: a blob holding the chunk data (compressed unless the store is configured with `uncompressed`), referenced by a small manifest that is tagged with the chunk ID.
 Since the chunk ID appears only in the tag, the store works with desync's default SHA512/256 digest algorithm as well as SHA256, and the tagged manifest protects the chunk from registry garbage collection of unreferenced blobs.
 Reading a chunk takes two requests (manifest, then blob) and writing takes three, so combining a registry store with a local cache is recommended more than for most other store types.

+`prune` deletes the manifests of unwanted chunks, only touching tags that parse as chunk IDs, so other artifacts can share the repository.
+Reclaiming the space held by the unreferenced blobs is left to the registry's own garbage collection.
+Note that manifest deletion is not supported by every registry: the distribution registry requires it to be enabled (`REGISTRY_STORAGE_DELETE_ENABLED=true`) and GitHub's ghcr.io only supports deletion through the GitHub Packages API, not the registry API.

 Credentials are looked up in this order: the `DESYNC_OCI_USERNAME` and `DESYNC_OCI_PASSWORD` environment variables, the `oci-credentials` section of the config file (see [Configuration](#configuration)), and finally the Docker credential store — registries logged into with `docker login` or `oras login` work without any desync configuration.